 Foodie and other Events on Tenerife in September

-Pinolere, La Orotava (Ethographic Museum, Pinolere, 5 to 7 Sep)
+Pinolere, La Orotava (Ethnographic Museum, Pinolere, 4 to 6 Sep)

-We know the biggest and best artisan fair on Tenerife is in September, but as it’s near the start of the month we thought we’d make sure you knew about it now.
 The best and most unique handicrafts as well as music, food stalls and kiosks and craft workshops as well as loads more.
-This year the theme is jewellery.
 Wonderful setting and a fabulous atmosphere.

 Whilst these are our pick of the most interesting events on Tenerife, there is an overwhelming amount of interesting activities on Tenerife each month.
 Cultural Centres are excellent places to find out what’s happening wherever you are on Tenerife.